davaya/jadn2/docs/im-summary.md

 6. **I/O:** input/output.
 In the IM context I/O defines the mapping between literals and values, parsing input and serializing output in a specified data format.

-Although class and type appear similar, the critical distinction is that objects are dynamic while values are static.
+Although class and datatype appear similar, the critical distinction is that objects are dynamic while values are static.
 Classes are a programming language's mechanisms for implementing variables while types define the set of distinct constant values a variable of a given type may have, as defined in [[XSD]](xsd):